EQUIPMENT WARRANTIES CAN BE VOIDED

 That’s only a small annual fee.
 When you purchase your HVAC system, have your contractor include maintenance in there.
 In essence it will be free because that maintenance will help reduce your energy costs, extend the life of your equipment, eliminate repairs and protect your warranty.

 Don’t forget to include maintenance when you purchase your air conditioning system, but also remember it’s never too early and it’s never too late to start a good maintenance plan.
-Consider the benefits of our Guardian Planned Maintenance program: front-of-line service, preferential scheduling, emergency service, discounts on replacement parts….
+Consider the benefits of our Family Planned Maintenance program: front-of-line service, preferential scheduling, emergency service, discounts on replacement parts….
 The list of true benefits is long and will save you boatloads of money.

 Brett Wright, President